kcenon/thread_system/docs/MIGRATION_GUIDE.md

 ## Common Migration Challenges and Solutions

+### Caveat: Adaptive Typed Queue Switching

+When using `adaptive_typed_job_queue`, implementation switching (mutex-based ↔ lock-free) does not migrate already enqueued items between strategies.
+Recommended approaches:
+- Drain or stop the queue before switching strategies during maintenance windows.
+- For predictable steady-state, select `FORCE_LOCKFREE` or `FORCE_LEGACY` to avoid runtime switching.
+- If migration is required, implement a controlled drain-and-reenqueue path at the application layer.

 ### Challenge 1: Adapting to Result-based Error Handling

 **Problem**: Thread System uses `std::optional<std::string>` or `result_void` for error reporting instead of exceptions.